 Other than lawsuits we bring to enforce our patent rights, we are not involved in any litigation or other legal proceedings and management is not aware of any pending litigation or legal proceeding against us that would have a material adverse effect upon our results of operations or financial condition.

-Collaborative Research and License Commitments
+License Commitments

-As of October 31, 2022, our commitments under the collaborative and license agreements with Moffitt, Wistar, Cleveland Clinic and MolGenie for the year ending October 31, 2023 were approximately \$70,000.
+As of October 31, 2023, our commitments under the license agreements with Wistar and Cleveland Clinic for the year ending October 31, 2024 were approximately \$70,000.